nerdherd/NerdScout/README.md

 Make sure you have Python 3 installed.

-Create a terminal in the directory Nerd Scout is located in.
+Create a terminal in the directory NerdScout is located in.
 Then, make a virtual environment and activate it.

 ```bash
 python3 -m venv .venv